agco/elastic-harvesterjs/README.md

 ```

-#### Create an :after callback & sync elastic search after each item is posted to fortune
+#### Create an :after callback & sync elastic search after each item is posted to harvest
-#####Note - only 1 "after" callback is allowed per endpoint, so if you enable autosync, you're giving it up to elastic-fortune.
+#####Note - only 1 "after" callback is allowed per endpoint, so if you enable autosync, you're giving it up to elastic-harvest.
 ```js
 dealerSearch.enableAutoSync("dealer");
 ```